FREQUENTLY ASKED QUESTIONS

 3. The affordability of our products is important to us.
 We have many families that purchase our milk in quantity.
 Certifying organic would potentially price out a large group of our most loyal customers.

-At the Miller and Tanner Dairy Farm, we pride ourselves in operating as natural and sustainable a dairy as possible-and the proof is in the great taste and quality of our milk.
+At the JRB Dairy Farm, we pride ourselves in operating as natural and sustainable a dairy as possible-and the proof is in the great taste and quality of our milk.
 Our rotational grazing practices sequester carbon.
 Our soil is rich in organic matter and we have one of the healthiest dung beetle populations on Maryland's Eastern Shore.
 Nice Farms was chosen by Salisbury University's Biology Department for graduate student research on dung beetles and their importance to organic farming.

 What is creamline milk?